 - Unfortunately there is a need for more research into KS3 and beyond

-As someone starting their psychology career, I really enjoyed listening to everyone sharing what works well for them in their education settings.
+As someone starting their psychology career, most noteworthy I certainly enjoyed listening to everyone sharing what works well for them in their education settings.

-Our spelling CPD is available onsite to education settings and made bespoke for the ages and levels of need.
-If you have any questions then please contact us to find out more.
+Finally, our promoting spelling CPD is available onsite to education settings and made bespoke for the ages and levels of need.
+If you have any questions then please contact us to find out more=